-Trade and other payables are recognised initially at fair value and subsequently are measured at amortised cost using the effective interest method.
-The fair value of a non-interest-bearing liability is its discounted repayment amount.
-If the due date of the liability is less than one year, discounting is omitted.
 Certain Group companies obtain deposits from tenants as a guarantee for returning the property at the end of the lease term in a specified good condition or for the lease payments for a period ranging from 1 to 24 months.
-The Group has elected to treat such deposits as financial liabilities and they are initially recognised at fair value.
+The Group has elected to treat such deposits as financial liabilities in accordance with IFRS 9, and they are initially recognised at fair value.
 The deposit is subsequently measured at amortised cost.

-2.19 Dividend distribution
+2.21 Dividend distribution

-Distributions to Partners are recognised in the consolidated statement of comprehensive income in the period in which the dividends are approved.
+Distributions to Partners are recognised in the Consolidated Statement of Comprehensive Income in the period in which the dividends are approved.
+Distributions out of share premium are presented with the Consolidated Statement of Changes in Net Assets.

-2.20 Non-current assets held for sale
+2.22 Non-current assets held for sale